Syberseul/jbHiFiClone/README.md

   A clone version of an official website with React-Redux.

 - ### Feature:
+  - responsive SPA can support both pc and smart phone
   - redux-immutable to protect data type
   - axios to fetch API
-  - react-router-router to switch between pages without refreshing
+  - SPA: react-router to switch between pages without refreshing
-  - react-loadable to improve efficiency when load different pages
+  - use Oauth to sign in via google account, facebook account, github account and default email
+  - use Firebase as the server to hold user's account

 - ### Get Started:
   ### Prerequisite: